Collection

 The artist's hidden work will also be revealed.

-It is not common for images of menstruation to be shown.
+It is not common to see images of menstruation.

 as a work of art to symbolize a concept,

-This issue is hidden in the reality of women and in artistic circles.
+This problem is hidden in the reality of women and in artistic circles.

 MR has tried to represent her

-with the maximum Delicacy, dignity, and respect, for we all come from it.
+with the maximum Delicacy, dignity, and respect, because we all come from them.

 or rather the absence of it after conception,